argoproj/argo-cd/docs/operator-manual/rbac.md

   - `<object>`: The object identifier representing the resource on which the action is performed.
 Depending on the resource, the object's format will vary.
   - `<effect>`: Whether this permission should grant or restrict the operation on the target object.
 One of `allow` or `deny`.

-Below is a table that summarize all possible resources, and which actions are valid for each of them.
+Below is a table that summarizes all possible resources and which actions are valid for each of them.

 | Resource\Action     | get | create | update | delete | sync | action | override | invoke |
 | :------------------ | :-: | :----: | :----: | :----: | :--: | :----: | :------: | :----: |